mapbox/node-pre-gyp/README.md

 Options include:

- - `--build-from-source`
- - `--fallback-to-build`
+ - `-C/--directory`: run the command in this directory
+ - `--build-from-source`: build from source instead of using pre-built binary
+ - `--fallback-to-build`: fallback to building from source if pre-built binary is not available

-Both of these options can be passed alone or they can provide values.
+Both `--build-from-source` and `--fallback-to-build` can be passed alone or they can provide values.
 So, in addition to being able to pass `--build-from-source` you can also pass `--build-from-source=myapp` where `myapp` is the name of your module.

 For example: `npm install --build-from-source=myapp`.
 This is useful if: